peanutbutte-r/peanutbutte-r/README.md

 ## 💻 About Me

 - 🐍 I'm a **Python Backend Developer** with a strong foundation in building robust, scalable systems.
-- ⚡ I have experience with **Batch scripting** and automation tasks.
 - 💡 Currently, I'm interested in exploring **Linux** and expanding my development workflow beyond Windows.
 - 🚀 I enjoy creating and improving applications that solve real-world problems, with a focus on backend technologies and system efficiency.